psam21/cb/docs/heritage-contribution-system.md

 **Notes:**
 - No separate `/heritage/create` route - creation happens via `/contribute`
+- `/my-shop` remains unchanged for shop products (not affected by heritage)
+- `/my-contributions` is for heritage only (completely separate from `/my-shop`)
+- Both shop and heritage use Kind 30023, differentiated by `content-type` tag
-- `/my-contributions` replaces `/my-shop` and shows both shop and heritage
+- Code reuse: services, hooks, and patterns shared between shop and heritage
-- Edit route detects content-type tag to show appropriate form fields

 ---